Custom SG 400 by Shonky Musical Instruments

 That brief timeline gives us a lot of years for potential, authentic ageing!

 The body crafted from a piece of very old mahogany.
-It could have been black once upon a time, but now it was back to the bare wood, a mix of faded, ingrained with dirt through over use, and worn.
-A patina reflecting how it had been held and played over the years.
+It could have been black once upon a time, but now it was worn back to the bare wood, a mix of faded, ingrained greasy hands, dirt, and life on the road.
+It would have a patina literally reflecting how it had been held and played over the years.

 Hardware: Over the years, the control knobs, pickup switches and tuners etc would have been added to, repaired or swapped out.
 The metal hardware would have aged, scratched and tarnished.

-Apart from new strings, there was no intention of changing any of the hardware or electronics gubbins, as I wanted to keep the same sound.
+Apart from new strings, there was no intention of changing any of the hardware or electronics gubbins.
+I definitely wanted to keep the same sound.

 Shonky Musical Instruments, the best ones to meet the brief

 As I mentioned before, at a push I am perfectly capable of doing this work myself – photographing the guitar, removing all the hardware, putting bits in boxes safe.
-A local luthier would put it all back together again for not a lot of money.
+A local luthier could put it all back together again and fine tune it for not a lot of money.

 I have done a fair bit of paint stripping in my time too, and with a cabinet scraper and trusted Mirka CEROS sander I wouldn’t be fazed by the matt black lacquer.
 Ageing the timber underneath, again, how hard could that be.
 Traditional Painter Martin Guest had also recently shared the metal ageing potions he uses on brass hinges when painting old pianos.
 I have an artistic eye.
 What could go wrong?!